 The provisions of this Act shall come into operation on such day as is, or days as are respectively, fixed by proclamation 1.

-3. Interpretation
+3. Terms used

 (1) In this Act, unless the contrary intention appears —

 administration order means an order made under section 64 and includes an order so made which is amended, continued or replaced under any other provision of this Act;